 }

-Create symbolic link of the configuration file in startup directory.
+Create a symbolic link to the configuration file in the startup directory.

 To create symbolic link: